RafalDoranczyk/clearcode-intern/README.md

 ## How to run the project

 Both tasks are written in JavaScript for running in Node.js mainly, so make sure you have Node.js installed.
-Open the terminal and simply run <node taskName>.
+Clone the project, open the terminal and simply run 'node taskName'.
 You should see the solution in the console.

 ### Task 1 solution

 First of all, I create while loop for each element(string) in given array.
 Inside loop, I check if there is any bracket in string.
-If there is, I can replace brackets with empty string and increment power.
-If there is no match that means string is not empty so group is not formed properly so power is 0.
+If there is I repeat it every time, replacing brackets with empty string and incrementing power.
+No match inside while loop means that string is not empty so group is not formed properly so power is 0.
 Finally, I return max value index if there is only one max value in array otherwise undefined.

 ### Task 2 solution